 Many disputes arise out of unclear or misinterpreted contract terms.
 Whether you are a contractor or subcontractor, the importance of your construction contract cannot be understated.
 You should understand every aspect of your construction contract including provisions and the scope of work.
-Consulting with a construction lawyer in Mobile, AL is highly advisable to ensure contract terms and details are not only accurate but also meet your unique needs to balance risks and liabilities.
+Consulting with a Birmingham construction lawyer is highly advisable to ensure contract terms and details are not only accurate but also meet your unique needs to balance risks and liabilities.

 Conduct a Rigorous Pre-Construction Process